15 Best Coastal Walks in Sydney

 Jibbon Beach Loop Track

-If you’d like to go for a swim or do a bit of sun-bathing, Jibbon Beach is a beautiful 700 metres long, north-facing strip of sand.
-Just be mindful that this is an unpatrolled beach.
+If you’re keen for a swim or a bit of sunbathing, Jibbon Beach is a gorgeous 700-metre, north-facing stretch of sand.
+Just keep in mind that it’s an unpatrolled beach.

 Distance: 5 km (circuit)